 State Program Assessment Tools

-Underperforming schools and districts need policy and programmatic coherence to effectively address their students’ diverse needs.
-The state has developed several tools to help create this coherence, including the Academic Program Survey (APS), the District Assistance Survey (DAS), the English Learner Subgroup Self Assessment (ELSSA), and the Inventory of Services and Supports (ISS) for Students with Disabilities.
+California schools and LEAs that are not meeting academic achievement goals are frequently required or recommended to administer state program self-assessment tools.
+These tools include the Academic Program Survey (APS) at the school level and the following district-level tools: the District Assistance Survey (DAS), the English Learner Subgroup Self Assessment (ELSSA), and the Inventory of Services and Supports (ISS) for Students with Disabilities.

 Funding Profiles and Results